vyvrhel/class-toggler/README.md

 ```

 ## Options / Data attributtes
-Behaviour of each toggle element can be set via these *data attributes*:
+Behaviour of each toggle can be set via these *data attributes*:

 ### Toggle button

 #### `data-toggle-target="name"`
-Targets related content(s) that has set `data-toggle-name="name"`.
+Targets related content(s) that has `data-toggle-name="name"`.

 #### `data-toggle-abort="event-1 event-2"`
 Turns on automatic hiding of toggle for these possible events/values: